datalayer/jupyter-ai-agents/README.md

 **Deployment Modes**

 - `In-Kernel`: When installed in the kernels, the agent can be requested directly.
 This is not the recommended way and should be used only for development purposes.
-- `Out-Kernel Stateless`: A CLI for example, with that option it is not possible to leverage the `model memory`, meaning that the agent is stateless and does not remember previous history.
+- `Out-Kernel Stateless`: A CLI for example, with that option it is not possible to leverage the `agent memory`, meaning that the agent is stateless and does not remember previous interactions.
-- `Out-Kernel Statefull`: A separated process that is requested via e.g. REST endpoints, being able to leverage the `model memory` features.
+- `Out-Kernel Stateful`: A separated process that is requested via e.g. REST endpoints, being able to leverage the `agent memory` features.

 **Interaction Modes**